 Other behavior that would indicate an inability to comply with essential lease terms.

-4.4 Public/Private Partnerships and Low Income Housing Tax Credit (LIHTC) Units

-For public housing Units owned in partnership between CHA and private developers that are mixed-financed and include a LIHTC financing layer regulated by Section 42 of the Internal Revenue Code, additional applicant suitability criteria shall apply as follows:

-Applicant must not have any outstanding debt owed to CHA;

-Applicant must not have any outstanding landlord/rental debt;

-Applicant must not have any outstanding utility debt (not including telephone or cable television services);

-Applicant must not have more than three (3) late housing rental payments in the preceding twenty-four (24) months;

-Credit history and public records for a minimum of the preceding seven (7) years shall be reviewed as follows:

-Applicants must not have more than three (3) accounts that have been sixty (60) days or more past due in the preceding twenty-four (24) months;

-Applicants must not have more than three (3) collection accounts totaling more than $750 in the preceding thirty-six (36) months;

-Applicants must not have been evicted from rental housing within the preceding five (5) years;

-The absence of established credit history shall not be grounds for denial of an application;

-Landlord verifications will be collected for all applicants as applicable.
-Applicants must have no reported lease violations for the preceding twenty-four (24) months;

-Applicant’s total household income must not exceed LIHTC income limits for applicable unit set aside, unit size and family size;

-Applicants must have no unresolved felony charges and no felony convictions in the preceding seven (7) years; and

-Applicant must have no unresolved misdemeanor charges and no misdemeanor convictions in the preceding three (3) years.

-In all cases where HUD regulations and Section 42 LIHTC regulations overlap or conflict, the more restrictive regulations, guidelines or requirements shall be followed.

-4.5 Consideration of Mitigating Circumstances
+4.4 Consideration of Mitigating Circumstances

 The CHA shall have the right (but is not obligated to do so) to impose, as a condition of admission to or continued assistance in the Program for other household members, a requirement that any household member who engaged in or is culpable for drug use or alcohol abuse may not reside with the family in the household on the premises.
 Moreover, the CHA may require (but is not obligated to do so) that a household member who has engaged in the illegal use of a drug, or in alcohol abuse that threatened the health or safety of, or the right to peaceful enjoyment of the premises by, other residents, to submit evidence of current participation in, or successful completion of, a supervised drug or alcohol